Sim0nD3p/PySM/README.md

     - import for orders dates and qte

 ## where I am:
+- faire fonctionner orderHistory make it display in tree after import

+## Mid term
-    - fix encapsulations, avoid parent reference in classes
+- fix ENTER shortcut in part search

 ## Thing to eventually do